 Susana M. Lalama, Ph.D., is Associate Professor of Music Education and Director of the Petrie School of Music at Converse University.
 Dr. Lalama teaches undergraduate and graduate courses in instrumental music education and conducting, and supervises student teachers in instrumental music.
 She also advises graduate music education master’s theses and projects.
 Prior to her appointment as Director of the Petrie School of Music, she served as the Conductor of the Converse Wind Ensemble.

-Susana M. Lalama, Ph.D., is an Assistant Professor of Music Education and Conductor of the Wind Ensemble at Converse College.
-Prior to her graduate degrees, she was Director of Bands at Goleman High School in Miami, Florida.
-Under her direction, the wind ensemble, jazz band, and marching band consistently received superior ratings at state music performance assessments.
+Dr. Lalama grew up in Miami, Florida and went on to pursue her music education degrees from the University of Miami.
+Prior to her graduate degrees, she served as Director of Bands at Barbara Goleman High School in Miami Lakes, where under her direction, the wind ensemble, jazz band, and marching band consistently received superior ratings at district and state music performance assessments.

-When not teaching in the classroom, Dr. Lalama serves as the adviser of the Collegiate National Association for Music Education chapter at Converse.
-She is a member of the South Carolina Music Educators Association executive board serving as President of the Higher Education Division and as editor of the SC Musician, the official publication of SCMEA.
-Most recently, Dr. Lalama was selected as the conductor for the Spartanburg Philharmonic Youth Orchestra.
+When not teaching in the classroom, Dr. Lalama serves as the adviser of the Collegiate NAfME Converse Chapter.
+She also serves on the South Carolina Music Educators Association executive board as Past-President of the Higher Education Division and is the Editor of the South Carolina Musician, the official publication of SCMEA.
+Outside of Converse and SCMEA, Dr. Lalama is the conductor of the Spartanburg Philharmonic Youth Orchestra.

-She has been recognized in Who’s Who Among American Teachers and was honored in 2009 by being named Outstanding Woman of the Year for the Women in Action organization.
-She is a member of many national and international professional organizations and has conducted several honor bands regionally.
-Dr. Lalama currently serves as an active band clinician, adjudicator, instrumental music education consultant, and mentor to new teachers.
+She has been recognized in Who’s Who Among American Teachers and was named Outstanding Woman of the Year for the Women in Action organization in 2009.
+She is a member of several national and international professional organizations and has conducted numerous honor bands regionally.
+Dr. Lalama currently serves as an active band and orchestra clinician, adjudicator, instrumental music education consultant, and mentor to new music teachers.